 The image above is a Bardos Inscrîbatus (Sigil, Mark).
 This Inscrîbatus is found on a coin from Northwest Gaul in the territory of the Coriosolites tribe.
-Now this image is also found on a few other coins around Gaul.
-This coin is thought to be from around 100-50 BC.
+This particular coin is thought to be from around 100-50 BC.
 The image is speculated to be a stylized Lyre – one of the reasons I picked it.

-This image, whether or not it is a Lyre, matters not cause it is now.
+Whether this image was truly a lyre matters not – it is now.
 This image resonated with me in the Bardos sense.
-The circle represents The Bardos; the steams coming from it represent the power of the Bardos, inspiring and resonating with the people connecting the people with what the Bardos is trying to relate you to—transcending you to another place.
-It is the magical flow of poetry, song, storytelling, and the arts in their many forms.
+The circle represents the Bardos.
+The stems growing outward represent the power of the Bardos, inspiring and resonating with the people.
+Just as they sprout from the circle, a Bardos connects with us and transcends our mundane space into something more.
+The stems, or strings, are the magical flow of poetry, song, storytelling, and the arts in their many forms.
+What it represents goes beyond just music but inspiration as a whole.
 So in all, the Lyre is the perfect Inscrîbatus for the Bardos.

 Bardos (Praise Poet)

-Within Bardobessus is also a sub-Bessus that will allow for the modern form of visual arts so as not to take away from our Recon of the Bardos.
-So think of it as a branch that evolved from the Bardos tree into the modern day.
+The Molatucerdoi, who will allow for the modern form of visual arts, and the Scletosaigoi, who focus on storytelling, so as not to take away from our Recon of the Bardos.
+So think of them as a branches that evolved from the Bardos tree into the modern day.